hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 First of all, it's *fair*.
 The students who are already involved and making progress have a basic level of a particular social good, engagement, that students on the margins don't.
-And as Rawls argues for social goods generally, by making maths engaging, there should be a "trickle up" effect across the board.
-Making maths class more interesting for the least-engaged will make it more interesting for everyone!
+It also seems plausible that by making class more interesting for the least-engaged, we make it more interesting for everyone, the "trickle up" effect Rawls thought applied to social goods generally.

-Secondly, teaching is a wildly complex business.
+A game-theoretic argument for the maximin test is the complexity of teaching.
 Besides the choice of material (which I'm emphasising here), there's a whole host of other variables to consider, from pedagogy and lesson planning, demographics, classroom management, technology,